-If we are unable to adequately protect our proprietary technology, or obtain and maintain issued patents that are sufficient to protect our product candidates, others could compete against us more directly, which would have a material adverse impact on our business, prospects, financial condition and results of operations.
+If we are unable to adequately protect our proprietary technologies, or obtain and maintain issued patents that are sufficient to protect our product candidates, others could compete against us more directly, which would have a material adverse impact on our business, prospects, financial condition and results of operations.

-Our success will depend significantly on our ability to obtain and maintain patent and other proprietary protection in the United States and other countries for commercially important technology, inventions and know-how related to our business, defend and enforce our patents, should they issue, preserve the confidentiality of our trade secrets and operate without infringing the valid and enforceable patents and proprietary rights of third parties.
+Our success will depend significantly on our ability to obtain and maintain patent and other proprietary protection in the United States and other countries for commercially important technology, inventions and knowhow related to our business, defend and enforce our patents, should they issue, preserve the confidentiality of our trade secrets and operate without infringing the valid and enforceable patents and proprietary rights of third parties.
 We strive to protect and enhance the proprietary technologies that we believe are important to our business, including seeking patents intended to cover our products and compositions, their methods of use and any other inventions that are important to the development of our business.

-As of February 10, 2020, we had twelve issued U.S. patents, nineteen pending U.S. patents applications, six pending Patent Cooperation Treaty ("PCT") applications, and numerous foreign patents and pending patent applications.
-Our issued U.S. and foreign patents covering olinciguat expire between 2031 and 2034 and our issued U.S. and foreign patents covering praliciguat also expire between 2031 and 2034, in each case subject to patent term extensions.
-Multiple pending U.S. and foreign patents applications covering different aspects of olinciguat and praliciguat will expired between 2034 and 2040, subject to patent term extensions.
-We have one issued patents covering IW-6463, which expires in 2037, subject to patent term extensions.
-Our pending patent applications relating to IW-6463, if issued, will expire in 2037 or later.
+We have seventeen issued U.S. patents, twenty-nine pending U.S. patents applications (of which eight are in the provisional stage), one pending Patent Cooperation Treaty ("PCT") application, and numerous foreign patents and pending patent applications.

+Our issued U.S. patents covering 6463 expire in 2037, subject to patent term extension.
+Our issued U.S. and foreign patents covering olinciguat expire between 2031 and 2037 and our issued U.S. and foreign patents covering praliciguat and related compounds expire between 2031 and 2037, in each case subject to patent term extensions.
+Multiple pending U.S. and foreign patents applications covering different aspects of CY6463, praliciguat, and olinciguat will expire between 2031 and 2041, subject to patent term extensions.
 See "Business - Intellectual Property."
 We also rely on trade secrets to protect aspects of our business that are not amenable to, or that we do not consider appropriate for, patent protection.